IDS6145-Fall2019/assignment1-agadd881/README.md

 (remove: You should start by specifying a set of requirements.
 I specified a topic a Subway escalator.
 What exactly does that mean - practice formulating your own set of requirements and an experiment.
 Define problems cities face and hypothesize how a subway system could help alleviate these issue.
 This helps you think about your problem communication and system objectives inputs, functions, and outputs - they should be clearly specified.)

+* There needs to be enough turnstiles to be able to get 100 people per minute through the entrance.

+* There needs to be at least one turnstile that is handicap accessible.

+* The holding area must be large enough to accommodate 2000 people at a time.

+* There must be restrooms for various users: wheelchair users, parents, and companion stalls.

+* On average a train should be through every 10 minutes in order to pick up new passengers to help clear out the holding area.

+* If the ticket kiosks are automated, there must be at least one with braille access.

 ## (Part 1.2) Subway (My Problem) Model **(10%)**

 (remove: add a high-level overview of your model, the part below should link to the model directory markdown files)